What makes a good stock photo?

 Bad WiFi Connection

 Photo Credit: iStock

 5. DO: A quick Google search on the keyword or topic you’re covering in your content, and note the images already being used.
-You want to strike a similar chord with yours, but you don’t want to use the same images.
+You want to strike a similar chord with yours, but you don’t want to use the same, often overused images.

 A search for life insurance produces a lot of images with a family under an umbrella.
 This image illustrates the idea well, but I challenge you to not simply follow the pack.
 Life insurance content generally includes images of happy families with bright colors.
 Use that as your base, and then get creative from there.

 The image on the right is the stereotypical “life insurance” photo.
 The image on the left still portrays a family talking about life insurance, but it goes deeper.
 The agent is interacting with the toddler who is the reason this family is now purchasing life insurance or (even better) reviewing their plan to ensure they’ve covered their bases now that their family has grown.